 Read our full Impact Report for our Schroders Giving #CollectiveAction charitable response.

 We have been partnering with Music Children Foundation (MCF) since 2019.
 MCF provides free music education to children from grass-roots families in Hong Kong.
 MCF’s mission is to help these children establish self-confidence, build characters, and develop the ability to express through music by providing music education and performance opportunities.

-In 2021, we partnered with the Chinese YMCA of Hong Kong (CYMCA) for a Chinese New Year gift giving program which delivered gift packs to over 700 low-income families and sub-divided flat residents.
+In February 2021, we partnered with YMCA for a Chinese New Year gift giving program which delivered gift packs to over 700 low-income families and sub-divided flat residents.
 Through this event, we wish to support the society by addressing “No poverty” and “Zero hunger” amongst the UN Sustainable Development Goals.

 In 2019, we rolled out our improving futures community strategy across the globe with the objective of engaging our people to make a positive impact.
 We decided to launch a competition, asking our global colleagues to tell us about the charities that they thought were driving progress and improving futures in their communities.

 Our judges comprised Peter Harrison, Group Chief Executive; Leonie Schroder, non-executive Director; and Sir Damon Buffini, independent non-executive Director.
 They chose these three winners and we are proud to support these causes, which align to our corporate focus on climate change, social impact and social mobility.